jmarsil/pygempick/README.md

     to take a snapshot of within a 100px radius of that gold particle's position.
     *Researchers use this to analyze the morphological properties of protein aggregates*

+## Function to Draw Immunogold-like test images using OpenCv:

 * _**mod.draw(n, test_number, noise, images)**_

    function to draws test micrograph sets that will be used in subsequent